 Designers and florists voice very strong opinions, both scathing and affirming, on flowers.
 Sunflowers, it turns out, have few fans.
 Peonies are a hot fave.

 We know it’s wrong to detest a poor innocent bloom, but we can’t resist sharing the Wall Street Journal’s recent list of least-favorite flowers.
 Even the most diplomatic designers, florists and architects have preferences, however.
 Some blossoms please, some bring on bad memories.
 Of the widely disdained sunflower, one designer laments: “It reminds me of lurid 1970s kitchens and tacky fall decorations.”
-Here, picks from 12 other aesthetic experts:
+Here, are picks from 12 aesthetic experts:

 Loathed: “I really dislike zinnias, which are pretty common in plant beds in Houston,” said Paloma Contreras, a Texas interior designer and Insta fave.
 “They don’t look very delicate, and the colours are too bright and garish for my taste.”

 Beloved: “I’ve recently come around to baby’s breath” she says.
 “For years, it’s been regarded as a loathsome filler flower, but when you arrange big bunches together, the result is super chic and fresh.”

 Loathed: “Nothing says just in from the supermarket and out of the cellophane like the unimaginative bouquet,” said Michael Amato, creative director of the Urban Electric Company, who adds this description: “Pointy ruffled petals, speckled interior—the combination makes them look like a diseased tongue.”

 Beloved: “I grew up in New England, and daffodils always meant spring,” he said.
 “And my grandfather called them narcissus, their proper name, so they make me think of him.”